andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 _Wrap your arms around it_

 We have our proposed solution scope from our Discover phase - this might be in the form of an Impact Map, or a set of wire frames, or some rough sketches on paper.
-Whatever format it is in, we need to be able to 'wrap our arms around it' so that we can estimate how much effort it will take to produce it.
+Whatever format it is in, we need to be able to 'wrap our arms around it', to estimate how much effort it will take to produce it.

 The Dan North article referenced previously elicits interesting fact in regards to estimate sizing: the more resolution or detail we attempt to plan to up front, the larger estimates tend to become!
-This means that if we do have a set of detailed wireframes, it is likely that our estimate will be larger than that if we had estimated against our Impact Map's high-level functional statements.
+This means that if we have a set of detailed wireframes, it is likely that our estimate will be larger than that if we had estimated against our Impact Map's high-level functional statements.

 If we are working with a business who understands the constraints and realities of software delivery, we may want to harness the fact that [scarcity drives successful innovation](https://hbr.org/2011/01/the-number-one-key-to-innovati) and estimate on less granular information - confident that we can work in close collaboration with that business to make appropriate decisions to deliver a successful outcome within a leaner project budget.

 If we know we are working in an organization that has less mature software delivery capabilities, where _"everything is a priority"_, we may want to go into more detail, knowing that we are likely to need both more planning collateral to drive hard conversations regarding scope and budget as the delivery evolves and changes and needs to adapt, and more budget to deal with the inflexibility of stakeholders for that adaptation to occur.

+Often enough businesses who have a mature software delivery function will still want some clarity and assurance on the shape of a solution up-front - a tangible 'future-state' view of what the solution _may_ look like.
+It should be of no surprise to anyone that businesses are hesistant to commit time, money, and effort to pursuing initiatives that they cannot visualise a potential end-state for. **This is entirely rational, reasonable, and normal**.

 My personal preference when estimating a given initiative is to have a reasonable view on the high level _Functions_ the system presents, the _Fixed Overheads_ required to build the system (such as setting up a CI/CD pipeline), and any _Cross-Cutting Concerns_ that are likely to impact any function delivered within the system (such as WCAG compliance).